-Other ways in which we can improve service delivery whilst reducing costs is to work collaboratively with our partners or other public service organisations.
-This is not new for Somerset.
-We have been pioneers in this field with the creation of the Somerset Waste Partnership, the South West Audit Partnership and the Southwest One Joint Venture.
-We are currently finalising plans to merge our Pensions administration team and our Trading Standards service with those of Devon County Council.
+In addition, the council continues to develop opportunities to work collaboratively with our partners or other public service organisations, building on the back of pioneering partnerships within the Somerset Waste Partnership, the South West Audit Partnership and the Southwest

+One Joint Venture.
+During 2013/14, Somerset merged its Pensions administration team and Trading Standards service with those of Devon County Council.